Saebasol/heliotrope-deploy/README.md

 ## Warning

+* You need to apply the domain for which you received the certificate.
 * If you modify the forwarded secret, you must also modify ``docker\gateway\snippets\_proxy_preset.conf``.
 * Deploying with default settings can be dangerous.